babboonz/localStorageTest/README.md

 # localStorageTest

-Source https://stackoverflow.com/questions/46361494/how-to-get-the-localstorage-with-python-and-selenium-webdriver/46361900 by Florent B. @Sep 22'2017
+All credits deserved to the source https://stackoverflow.com/questions/46361494/how-to-get-the-localstorage-with-python-and-selenium-webdriver/46361900 by Florent B. @Sep 22'2017